 Eligibility for the RHI Scheme

 In order to be eligible for the Renewable Heat Incentive scheme, the property and renewable system must meet certain criteria:

 - The product itself, whether a heat pump or a solar thermal system, must be approved under the Microgeneration Certification Scheme (MCS).

 - The installation of the system must also adhere to strict MCS guidelines.

 This ensures that the renewable system is installed to a high standard and operates efficiently.

-We can help you to benefit from the Renewable Heat Incentive, whether you’re a homeowner hoping to receive payments, or a heating engineer wanting to install a compliant system.
+Whether you’re a homeowner hoping to receive payments, or a heating engineer wanting to install a compliant system, we can help you to benefit from the Renewable Heat Incentive:

 - Nu-Heat’s heat pump and solar thermal range is MCS approved, meaning they are eligible for the RHI.

 - We also provide commissioning support to ensure the system is installed to MCS standards and the relevant paperwork is completed.
 Commissioning packages are available for both MCS and non-MCS accredited installers.